percona/everest-doc/docs/administer/rbac.md

     !!! warning "Warning"
-        If you have permission for specific namespaces, you can perform read, update, create, or delete actions on resources **only** within those namespaces.
-However, if you have permissions for **all** the namespaces, you can carry out these actions across all namespaces.
+        If you have permission for specific namespaces or resources, you can perform read, update, create, or delete actions only on those resources or only within those namespaces.
+However, if you have permission for **all** the resources or namespaces, you can carry out these actions across all the resources and namespaces.

     </br> </br>